 Another Belgian case focused on the siting of measuring points and the role citizen science may play in informing the siting process.
 The location of measuring points for NO2 was at the core of a reference for a preliminary ruling from the Court of First Instance of Brussels in Craeynest and Others and ClientEarth v Brussels Capital Region (Case C-723/17).
-The preliminary reference asked by the court concerned the legal criteria of establishing an exceedance.
+The preliminary reference asked by the court concerned the siting of measurement stations and the legal criteria of establishing an exceedance.
 In particular, whether a limit value within the meaning of the Directive is exceeded if it has been established on the basis of the measurement results from a single sampling point, or such an exceedance occurs only when this becomes apparent from the average of the results from all sampling points in a particular zone?
-The CJEU held that in this respect it is sufficient that an exceedance be measured at a single sampling point.
+The CJEU held that it is for the national court to verify whether the sampling points have been established in accordance with the criteria laid down in Directive 2008/50/EC.
+Regarding the second question, the CJEU stressed that it was sufficient that an exceedance be measured at a single sampling point.
 According to the Belgian report, one might expect that more court cases will follow on the basis of this judgement, now that an important discrepancy between the results of the official measurement stations and those obtained through citizen science projects has been noticed.